-IT equipment 33 per cent per annum Office furniture and equipment 33 per cent per annum Leasehold improvements 20 per cent per annum
+IT equipment & office furniture and equipment 33% per annum Leasehold improvements 20% per annum

 The assets' residual values, useful lives and depreciation methods are reviewed, and adjusted if appropriate, at each balance sheet date.

 An item of property, plant or equipment is derecognised on disposal or when no future economic benefits are expected to arise from the continued use of the asset.